tgambim/vs-tech-challenge/README.md

 ## Framework
 ### Routing
 Here I opted to implement an annotation-based routing system to handle all the requests.
-By doing that, I could extract all the routing logic from the application to the framework implementation, making it easier to find which route is handled by which method.
+By doing so, I could extract all the routing logic from the application into the framework, making it easier to determine which route is handled by which method.
 Additionally, with this implementation, it is really simple to create new controllers.
-To do routing, you need to:
+To implement routing, you need to:
 - Have a class annotated with @Controller, specifying the base path of that REST controller.
 - Have a method inside that controller annotated with @RequestMapping, declaring the request method.
 You can also specify a complementary path that is concatenated with the controller's base path.